 Discover Museums

 From the workings of electricity at the SPARK Museum of Electrical Invention in Bellingham to exploring more than 150 interactive exhibits at the Hands on Children’s Museum in Olympia, Washington’s museums provide plenty of things to do with kids.
-Little ones can discover crawly critters at the Bug and Reptile Museum in Bremerton or get an up-close look at planes at the Museum of Flight in Seatte.
+Little ones can discover crawly critters at the Bug and Reptile Museum in Bremerton or get an up-close look at planes at the Museum of Flight in Seattle.

 Other great kid-friendly museums in Seattle include the Museum of Pop Culture, Pacific Science Center, Seattle Children’s Museum, and Chihuly Garden and Glass, where kids and adults alike can marvel at hundreds of colorful glass creations.
 On the other side of the state in Spokane, kids can explore hands-on science exhibits and more at the Mobius Discovery Center.

-Related: Family Friendly Museums in Washington
+Related: Family-Friendly Museums in Washington

 Embrace Indoor Entertainment